 QR4.4.6 The Weak Force

-A neutron is stable in a nucleus but after about fifteen minutes in empty space it turns into a proton.
-One of its down quarks “flips” to become an up quark, turning the whole into a proton.
-Again, the standard model needed some agent to cause neutron decay and as gluons couldn’t do it, it postulated a new weak force that:
+A neutron is stable in a nucleus, but after about fifteen minutes in empty space, it turns into a proton.
+One of its down quarks flips, to become an up quark, turning the neutron into a proton.
+Again, the standard model needed some agent to cause this effect, and as gluons couldn’t do it, it proposed a new weak force that:

 2. Violates parity-symmetry.
 Weak interactions are left-right different.

-4. Was asymmetric.
+4. Is asymmetric.
 Neutrons decay into protons but protons are stable in space.

-Neither electromagnetic nor strong forces act like this, so the standard model followed the by now standard practice of inventing a new field with new bosons and charges.
-The new charge, called isospin (+½,½), was retro-fitted to allow charm quarks to interact with down quarks but not up quarks, etc., as observed.
-But this time the boson agents needed had to be heavier than protons and a field that absorbed and emitted mass was unheard of.
+Neither electromagnetic nor strong forces act like this, so the standard model followed the by now standard practice of inventing a new field with new boson agents and charges.
+The new charge, called isospin (+½, ½), was retro-fitted to allow charm quarks to interact with down quarks but not up quarks, etc., as observed.
+But this time, the boson agents needed had to be heavier than protons, and a field that absorbed and emitted mass was unheard of.

-By now, virtual agents were the fashion and if the equations worked, it was accepted practice to “prove” they existed by finding matching accelerator collision resonances, so when in 1983 CERN found a million, million, million, millionth of a second event in the expected range, weak bosons immediately joined gluons in the standard model pantheon.
+Yet by now, virtual agents were the fashion and if the equations worked, it was accepted practice to prove they existed by finding matching accelerator resonances, so when in 1983 CERN found a million, million, million, millionth of a second event in the expected range, weak bosons immediately joined gluons in the standard model pantheon.
 On this flimsiest of evidence physicists today claim that:

-In fact, bosons haven’t been observed carrying anything, and what has been observed is a transient accelerator event.
-Suppose witness in a murder case said “I observed the knife that killed the victim” but cross-examination revealed that he observed a knife of the same size that he made!
-No court in the land would accept that evidence so why does physics call the same thing “proof”?
-CERN observed the energy spikes it created not bosons carrying any force.
-No evidence at all links the CERN signal to the weak effect so it isn’t proven at all.
-If finding a matching energy spike proves a virtual agent exists, does not finding one for gravitons mean they don’t exist?
-One can’t have it both ways.
-Yet physics now accepts that neutrons decay when a 4.8 MEv down quark “emits” a W boson of mass 80,400 MEv!
-That such a tiny particle emits such a massive particle is like saying that an ant gave birth to an elephant.
+In fact, bosons haven’t been observed carrying anything.
+What was observed was just an accelerator event that is compatible with their existence.
+By analogy, suppose witness in a murder case said “I saw this knife killing the victim” and produced it as evidence, but cross-examination revealed that he just made a knife compatible with the wound and showed it in court.
+No jury in the land would accept that evidence, so why does physics call the same thing proof?
+CERN observed the energy spikes it created, not bosons carrying any force.
+No evidence at all links the CERN signal to neutron decay, so it proves nothing, yet physics now accepts that neutrons decay when a tiny 4.8 MEv down quark emits a massive 80,400 MEv W boson!
+This is like saying that an ant gave birth to an elephant.

 Figure 4.14.
 Standard model neutron decay routes